 All Blog Posts

-How Long Does It Take To Develop An App?
+How Long Does It Take To Build An App?

-It can take anywhere between three and nine months to develop an app, depending on the complexity of the project and the app development company you're working with.
-I sit down with Head of Client Success Gabby Crouch to talk through the app development process, its most time-consuming stages, which questions you should be asking your developers, and what their answers should sound like.
+Anywhere between three and nine months depending on the complexity of the project and the app development company you're working with.
+Read our latest blog to find out more about the app development process, its most time-consuming stages, which questions you should be asking your developers, and what their answers should sound like.

 Questions to ask your app development company:

-As the Head of Client Success, Gabby often fields the most commonly asked questions surrounding considerations that need to be made in order to bring your digital product aspirations to reality.
-While, “how much does an app cost to develop” is hands down the #1 query she says, “how long does it take to develop an app” comes in at a close second!
+As the Head of Commercial, I often field the most commonly asked questions surrounding considerations that need to be made in order to bring your digital product aspirations to reality.
+While, “how much does an app cost to develop” is hands down the #1 query, “how long does it take to develop an app” comes in at a close second!

 Which stages of app development take the most amount of time?

-Let your mobile app development company talk you through the process and stages of the project, to give you an indication as to which stages will take the most amount of time and leave room for testing, feedback, iterations, and improvements.
-Check out this standard timeline illustrating how long takes to develop an app:
+That your app development company talk you through the process and stages of the project, give you an indication as to which stages will take the most amount of time and leave room for testing, feedback, iterations and improvements.

 How to write a brief for your app development project